act65/open-problems/README.md

 Open problems.
 Largely biased by what I find interesting and have happened to stumble over.
+See [here](https://act65.github.io/open-problems/)

 What about;